knightsUCF/SpaceGame/log.md

 * so go through this list and organize tasks in order of importance

+* universal sound effects library: https://assetstore.unity.com/packages/audio/sound-fx/universal-sound-fx-17256

+* have the game oozing with sound, keep feeding the player with new stimulus so they don't get bored

 Interesting things:

 1. physics propulsion system: https://assetstore.unity.com/packages/tools/physics/b-propulsion-system-96220